Good UX requires that all information is logical and within reach. Check out this complete guide and leave no user lost behind!

-UX is much broader and includes several aspects of the user’s experience that information architecture never touches – such as making sure the interface is pleasant and responds to certain psychological needs of the user.
+UX is much broader and includes several aspects of the user’s experience that AI never touches – such as making sure the interface is pleasant and responds to certain psychological needs of the user.
 In contrast, information architecture is much more focused on the user’s goals and cognitive effort usage.

 Information architecture is what makes using your product possible – and this couldn’t be any more evident than in video games in which there is a whole new world with its own set of rules and history.
 This means that a vast amount of information about this universe needs to be presented to the users if they hope to advance in the game.

 You’ll notice, however, that all this information is never presented at once but rather in small bits as you progress along the game.
 First you have the introduction that sets the scene, usually presenting the main character and a little bit of backstory.
 From there, new information is displayed in digestible bits so the player discovers this world slowly.

 Those little dialogue/content boxes that feed the user new information whenever a certain level is reached or an action is done is IA – at its finest.
 But how do we decide what we tell the user from the beginning?
 How do we give the right amount of information so the user’s curiosity is fed but not overwhelmed?